-However there are more than one case that satisfies $x-y \geq \theta$ for $\{(x,y):|x| \in A, |y| \in B\}$.
-Since $l$ and $B$ are finite sets, the combination of $x$ and $y$ are numerable.
-Another property worth to mention is $|A| > |B|$, therefore the total number of combinations is up bounded by $|B| = \ceil{\frac{n}{2}}-\theta$ where ``$|~|$'' denotes the cardinality or the size of a set.
-If we enumerate and sum up all possible combinations, we get the complete form of Equation \eqref{eqn:HWBER}.
+However, there is more than one case that satisfies $x-y \geq \theta$ for $\{(x,y):|x| \in A, |y| \in B\}$.
+Since $A$ and $B$ are finite sets, the combination of $x$ and $y$ are numerable.
+Another property worth mentioning is $|A| > |B|$.
+Therefore the total number of combinations is up bounded by $|B| = \ceil{\frac{n}{2}}-\theta$ where ``$|~|$'' denotes the cardinality or the size of a set.
+If we enumerate and sum up all possible combinations, we obtain the complete form of equation~\eqref{eqn:HWBER}: